We offer this article describing the virtues of Bhagwan Parshuram, with utmost humility, at His Holy feet !

 5 B. Making the resolve of annihilating the ones stealing cattle and accomplishing it

-Not bowing to opposition from Sage couple, Kartavirya Sahastrarjun forcefully took away the cattle from the Jamadagni ashram and abducted them.
+Not bowing to opposition from Sage couple, Kartavirya Sahastrarjun forcefully took away the cow from the Jamadagni ashram and abducted them.
 When this incident occurred, Parshuram was not in the ashram.
-He was engrossed in performing severe austerities in the deep jungle and learnt about it only on His return to the ashram.
+He was engrossed in performing severe austerities in the dense forest and learnt about it only on His return to the ashram.
 In order to free Kamdhenu cow from the clutches of Sahastrarjun and to protect Gomata and the cows, Parshuram made a resolve that the ones stealing the cattle should be annihilated.
 His curse turned true, as due to the sin arising from stealing of cattle, Kartavirya’s merits were nullified.
 Kartavirya’s sons too had to bear the brunt of the sin, as they inflicted a life-threatening attack on Sage Jamadagni.
-Parshuram accomplished the resolve made to wipe out the family of Kartavirya, freed the Gomata and brought her back to the Jamadagni ashram with honour.
+Parshuram accomplished the resolve made to annihilate the family of Kartavirya, freed the Gomata and brought her back to the Jamadagni ashram with honour.

 5 C. No sooner did the last moments of Kartavirya

-Sahastrarjun came near, than Parshuram attacked him in
+Sahastrarjun came near, then Parshuram attacked him in

 the gross and commenced using Parshu weapon given by Deity Shiva

-As the merits of Kartavirya Sahstrarjun were exhausted he was easily defeated in the gross and his time of annihilation arrived.
-No sooner did this moment came near, than Bhagwan Parshuram attacked Sahastrarjun physically with the axe, cut off his thousand arms and then beheaded him.
-In this way Bhagwan Parshuram began to use the axe given by Mahakaleshwar Shiva to annihilate Kshatriyas.
+As the merits of Kartavirya Sahstrarjun were exhausted he was easily defeated at the spiritual level and his time of annihilation at the gross level had arrived.
+No sooner did this moment came near, then Bhagwan Parshuram attacked Sahastrarjun physically with the axe, cut off his thousand arms and then beheaded him.
+In this way Bhagwan Parshuram began to use the axe (parshu) given by Mahakaleshwar Shiva to annihilate Kshatriyas.